-For, as viable taxes collected at the point of origin, TDS and TCS sound similar to even the best of us.
+Since both are taxes collected at the source, TDS and TCS sound similar to even the best of us.
 However, these serve completely different purposes in the world of taxation and apply in distinct scenarios.
 While TDS gets deducted from your income before it even reaches you, TCS, on the flip side, is what a seller collects from you at the point of sale.

 Wish to get an in-depth comparison of TDS vs TCS and know how each impacts your finances?
 Read on…